manuGil/GitCoDev/gitcodev/lesson3.md

 :::{admonition} Instructor's Note
 :class: tip
 * A Quick introduction to collaborative development.
-Definitions  (Slides).
+Provide a short explanation on what it is and why it is important for research software development:

-Developing high quality software requires more than programming and technical skill.
+> Developing high quality software requires more than programming and technical skill.
 Exceptionally good programmers can produce high quality software by themselves.
-But good programmers will need to collaborate in order to develop complex, high quality software.
+> But good programmers need to collaborate in order to develop complex, high quality software. &mdash;M. Garcia Alvarez

+Topic to cover:
+* The software development life cycle.
+* Collaborative software development.
-* Explain the difference between private and close collaboration.
+* Differences between open and close collaboration.
+* Important considerations on open collaboration for research software.

-* When to Aim for a Collaborative Approach?
+* When a collaborative approach in software development makes sense.
 :::

 ### 3.2.2 Managing Research Software Projects